 Military Court Centres

-There are five permanently manned MCCs in the UK at Aldergrove, Bulford, Catterick, Colchester and Portsmouth, and one in Germany at Sennelager.
+There are two permanently manned MCCs in the UK at Bulford and Catterick, with an additional court located in Germany at Sennelager.
 Including the Court Officers, the MCS employs a further 28 personnel at the MCCs.

-The administrative costs of the MCCs are funded by the MCS, but draw on Commands/Stations within which they are located for administrative support; notably the provision of a Court Usher, his assistant and additional staff to carry out general duties during each assize.
+The administrative costs of the MCCs are funded by the MCS, but draw on commands/stations within which they are located for administrative support; notably the provision of a Court Usher, the Assistant Court Usher and additional staff to carry out general duties during each assize.

 The court system is entirely “portable” and trials can be held outside of the MCCs; recent examples have included Brunei, Belize, Canada, Cyprus and USA.
 All such trials are supported by fully trained Court Staff provided from HQ MCS and the MCCs.